Your Contract

 21.5

-A resident returning from maternity leave, or extended absence due to illness or injury, will advance to the next PGY level as if the resident had not been on leave, unless the resident’s program director determines that the resident requires further training at his or her earlier PGY level.
+A resident returning from maternity leave, or extended absence due to illness or injury, will advance to the next PGY level as if the resident had not been on leave, unless the resident’s program director determines that the resident requires further training at their earlier PGY level.

 Annual Salary Scale